ghuiber/churn/churn_story.md

 ```

-You will notice that my KNN scores are both entirely out of whack.
+You will notice that my KNN calibration score is off.
 Clearly, my attempt to replicate the defaults of `KNeighborsClassifier` in `sklearn.neighbors` failed miserably.
-But I did pretty well with the support vector classifier and the random forest, so I won't feel too bad.
+The documentation for `FNN::knn` says that when you call `knn()` with `prob=TRUE` the majority vote is a proxy for probability.
+This might work better with a larger number of neighbors considered.
+But I came pretty close to Eric's numbers with SVM and rF, so I won't feel too bad.

-I agree with Eric that SVM beats rF on calibration, but rF both beats SVM on discrimination and shows a better confusiom matrix, with both numbers on the main diagonal larger than their SVM counterparts.
+I agree with Eric that SVM beats rF on calibration, but rF both beats SVM on discrimination and shows a better confusion matrix, with both numbers on the main diagonal larger than their SVM counterparts.
 So, I'd favor rF.
 The only thing I don't like about it is that S pattern in the rF picture.
 If you think of the distances between the bubbles and the red diagonal as errors, you'd want them to be random.

 My code is on [GitHub](https://github.com/ghuiber/churn/tree/Rversion).
-Fork it and let me know if you figure out how I managed to be so off on KNN.
+Fork it and let me know if you figure out what I messed up on the KNN calibration.
 Here's my session info:

 ```